A GUYANA ADVENTURE – ATTA RAINFOREST LODGE (PART 2)

 Iwokrama Canopy Walkway

-Later that day, we walked to the Iwokrama Canopy Walkway located about 15-minute walk from the lodge, up a series of stairs.
+Later that day, we experienced to the Iwokrama Canopy Walkway located about 15-minute walk from the lodge, up a series of stairs.
 The walkway has four suspension bridges leading to three platforms, the highest of which is over 30 metres above the ground allowing the rare opportunity to view wildlife from the canopy.

 We spend most of our time on the second platform, which is elevated the furthest into the canopy and therefore offers the best chance for bird and wildlife spotting.
 Sitting high in the canopy offered such an intense feeling of calm and tranquillity whilst we observed even more species of tropical bird life including Fortale woodnimphs, cream-coloured woodpeckers, blue-headed parrots and channel-billed toucans.
 Our bird list was growing by the second and we were glad to have Gary and Dave’s encyclopaedic bird knowledge.
 We stayed at the canopy until sunset, before returning to the lodge for dinner.